Skip to main content

 1. Setting a destination endpoint URL

-2. Configuring Business ID, Product ID, and Metadata
+2. Optionally configuring Business ID, Product ID, and Metadata

-The webhook testing tool doesn’t support signing requests yet.
-Disable webhook signature verification while testing by using unsafe_unwrap() instead of unwrap() in your webhook endpoint during testing only.
+The trigger tool sends mock payloads without webhook signatures.
+Disable webhook signature verification during testing by using unsafe_unwrap() instead of unwrap() in your webhook handler.

 Supported Webhook Events